ErkanHatipoglu/Kaggle-Notebooks/README.md

 ### 3 - housing-prices-pipeline-starter-code

 This is a Scikit-learn pipeline tutorial on **Ames Housing dataset**.
 It includes preprocessing, validation, cross-validation, prediction, saving, and submission to the competition steps.

+### 4 - introduction-to-sklearn-pipelines-with-titanic

+A comprehensive tutorial about Scikit-learn library pipelines.
+The notebook includes:

+* Pipelines,
+* Estimators,
+* fit and transform mechanism,
+* Custom Transformers,
+* Column Transformers,
+* Feature Unions,
+* Implementing a Scikit-learn pipeline from start to end with tabular data.